paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 Overbreadth doctrine, then, is actually best understood as a special First Amendment exception to standing doctrine!
 Normally, someone who brings an as-applied constitutional challenge to a law has to show that it actually is unconstitutional as applied to his or her situation, but a First Amendment plaintiff can show that even though his or her speech is unprotected, the law prohibits so much protected speech that it should go out anyway.
 R.A.V v.
 St. Paul, discussed earlier, could have gone off on an overbreadth challenge; the challengers actually asserted one (the idea being that cross-burning, not protected speech, but the hate speech law covered a whole lot of protected speech), but the Court did them one better and struck the law down under a facial challenge.

 Ok, that's a pretty comprehensive overview of First Amendment speech law.
 There's a lot of it, and there's a good amount of stuff that I've left off, but this hits the basics, enough for you to be able to find your way around the territory, understand what's going on in your bar review course, and so forth.
-I've included a couple of brief exercises below, just to stretch your brain, but don't feel obliged to worry about them unless you want.
+I've included a couple of brief exercises below (2/3 of which are blatantly swiped from real cases), just to stretch your brain, but don't feel obliged to worry about them unless you want.

 \newpage